 We also need to insist that functional and integrative medicine become the standard of care.
 And we need to have a humble and healthy respect for our fellow healthcare professionals, including acupuncturists, chiropractors, naturopaths, herbalists, and Chinese medicine experts.

-I”l be blunt: Let’s stop being such arrogant assholes and instead be grateful for the amazing options alternative practitioners offer—even though it’s not within the scope of our training.
+So, I’ll be blunt: Let’s stop being so arrogant and, instead, be grateful for the amazing options alternative practitioners offer—even though they may not be within the scope of our training.

 That’s not medical misinformation.
 That’s healing.